 - If your home has a roof deck from a vaulted ceiling or conditioned attic space, make sure it’s vented.

 - Check the good airflow with soffit vents.

 How to Keep the Mould Out of the Basement?

-Once these are collected, it can form into small puddles that become breeding grounds for more mould spores.
+Once these are collected, they can form into small puddles that become breeding grounds for more mould spores.

 How Can Effective Building & Consultancy Help With Mould Remedial Action?

 Sometimes, even mould growth prevention tips aren’t enough to remove all the mould in your home, especially if these are caused by building defects.